 7. Keep your energy levels up with healthy snacks

 Cold weather can make us tired and hungry – and when we’re tired and hungry, snacking on unhealthy treats can be more tempting.
-This can be especially challenging over the festive period, when many of us have lots of indulgent and snackable foods at home!
-While it’s fine to treat yourself and enjoy your favourite foods over the Christmas period, it can be easy to get into the habit of overeating.
+While it’s fine to treat yourself and enjoy your favourite foods from time to time, it can be easy to get into the habit of overeating.
 To keep your energy levels up – and to keep hunger at bay – try to make sure you’ve got plenty of healthy foods to nibble on when you feel a bit peckish.

 Nuts are one of the best things to snack on in the winter.
-Not only are they suitably festive, but they also contain serotonin (a “happy hormone”), which can boost your mood during the gloomy months, and they’re packed with healthy fats that act as natural anti-inflammatories.
+They contain serotonin (a “happy hormone”), which can boost your mood during the gloomy months, and they’re packed with healthy fats that act as natural anti-inflammatories.
 Plus, because they’re high in B vitamins (which help you convert food to energy), and magnesium (which helps prevent muscle tiredness) they can actively help you fight winter fatigue.

 Other foods containing healthy fats that are good to snack on include boiled eggs, dark chocolate (although ideally, only a few squares!), avocados, fatty fish like smoked salmon, and chia seeds.
 If the thought of snacking on seeds doesn’t excite you, check out these deliciously decadent chia seed pudding recipes: from refreshing pineapple protein puddings to chocolate and peanut butter, these work equally well as a breakfast or dessert.
 If you want some more inspiration for healthy winter snacks that will keep your energy levels up, then check out these ideas by Brit + Co.
 Ricotta plum toast, roasted sweet potato bites, spinach and courgette muffins… there’s hopefully something for every type of snacker here.